-1. For participating in sporting evernts Not exceeding 30 days of national or international Importance calender year. when selected by the All India sporting Excess to be treated as Federation and also as Manager of team regular leave 2.
-Elected as President of Secretary of 15 days in a Calender year National sports bodies A.P.
-Secreatiat cultrual association 6 days in a calender year memebr for dramas enacted in mufassil Office beareres and memebrs on the 12 days in a calender year + purchasing committee of the Govt.
-2 days for each trip of journey employees Consumers co.op stores to go to districts for making bulk purchase of various commodites for stores 5.
-Principal office bearers of the regional 7 days in acalender year association and two office bearers from each in the ddistricts /city for representation in AP Civil services Joint Staff Cojncil of dire necessity or under the pressing family circumstances
+1. For participating in sporting events Not exceeding 30 days in a

+of national or international Importance calendar year.
+Excess to be

+when selected by the All India Sporting treated as regular leave.

+Federation and also as Manager of the team.

+2. Elected as President or Secretary of 15 days in a Calendar year

+National sports bodies.

+3. TS Secretariat Cultural Association 6 days in a calendar year

+Member for dramas enacted in mufassil.

+4. Office bearers and members on the 12 days in a calendar year +

+Purchasing Committee of the Govt.
+2 days for each trip of journey

+Employees Consumers Co.op Stores to

+go to districts for making bulk purchase of

+various commodities for stores.

+5. Principal office bearers of the regional 7 days in a calendar year

+association and two office bearers from

+each in the districts / city for representation

+in TS Civil Services Joint Staff Council.

-Employees of vacation department in case
+Employees of vacation department - Do -

+in case of dire necessity or under the pressing

+family circumstances.

+Employees who participate in the rallies, 10- days in a Calendar year

+Camps, etc., of the TS Bharat Scouts &

+Guides.

+Members of Institution of Engineers

+a) for attending annual meeting, HYd.
+7 days in a calendar years

+b) for attending annual convention to any 10 days in a calendar year

+part of the country